nelsonfigueroa/nelson.cloud/content/posts/2021-02-23-insertion-order-iteration-of-maps-in-go.md

 	keys := []string{"a", "b", "c", "d", "e", "f"}

 	// iterate through "keys" slice to get map values in insert order
-	// the underscore is there because we wont be using the first value, which is the index of the slice for _, key := range keys {
+	// the underscore is there because we won't be using the first value, which is the index of the slice for _, key := range keys {
 		fmt.Println("Key:", key, "\t", "Value:", m[key])
 	}